krausjr/ReviewSentimentAnalysis/README.md

 # ReviewSentimentAnalysis

-This application scrapes customer reviews for James Kraus while employed at Scheller's Fitness and Cycling from listen360, performs sentiment analysis on the reviews, and saves the reviews and analysis to an xlsx file.
-This application runs entirely from the command prompt/terminal.
+<h2>This application scrapes customer reviews for James Kraus while employed at Scheller's Fitness and Cycling from listen360, performs sentiment analysis on the reviews, and saves the reviews and analysis to an xlsx file.
+This application runs entirely from the command prompt/terminal.<h2>

 __Required installations are as follows:__

 Install boto3 for sentiment analysis.

 ```pip install boto3```

 Install selenium for webscraping.

 ```pip install selenium```

 Install openpyxl to write dataframe to xlsx file

 ```pip install openpyxl```

 Make sure you have Google Chrome Web Browser installed.
 Navigate to the URL and follow the instructions to download Chrome

 ```https://www.google.com/chrome/```

 The webpage containing the customer reviews is an infinite feed.
 Selenium and chromedriver make it possible to load more reviews in the feed by piloting a browser and sending commands to page down.
 For this to be possible, Chromedriver *must* be installed at a system rooted path.